Darren McFadden: Personal life

 In June 2016, McFadden filed a $15 million lawsuit in the United States District Court for the Eastern District of Arkansas against his longtime business manager, Michael Vick (no relation to former NFL player of the same name).
 McFadden alleged that Vick defrauded him and misappropriated funds, including $3 million lost in a bitcoin-related business venture.

+In December 2019, McFadden was enshrined into the College Football Hall of Fame.

 As of 2020, McFadden has five children with three different women.
 He is now married.

+As of 2024, McFadden has spoken publicly about his past battle with alcohol addiction and celebration of his two years of sobriety.
+He's stated that May 18, 2023 was the date of his last drink.
+He shared his recovery journey at the Wolfe Street Foundation Red Carpet Gala in April 2024.
+He considers his sobriety a life-changing decision, leading to greater happiness and pride in himself and his family.
+He aims to help others by sharing his experience and offering support to those struggling with addiction.

 McFadden is an avid rabbit hunter.

 Legal issues

-On January 21, 2019, McFadden was arrested for drunk driving and resisting arrest in a Dallas Fort-Worth Whataburger parking lot.
+On January 21, 2019, McFadden was arrested for drunk driving and resisting arrest in a Dallas-Fort Worth Whataburger parking lot.
 Police say he had fallen asleep behind the wheel of a 2019 GMC Yukon in the Whataburger drive-thru.
 During the incident, cops say McFadden was resisting officers, after which they took him to a nearby station where he was booked for DWI and resisting arrest.
 He was released on bond a short time later.
 He pleaded guilty to DWI on February 14, 2020, and was sentenced to four days in jail.